 In its decision, the Court of Appeal of Alberta recognized that “…a court must take into account the interest rate a third party lender would have charged…” It also recognized that implicit support, normally evaluated by credit rating agencies to recognize assistance that may be provided by a parent to a subsidiary, “… ought to have been taken into account…” as CRA’s experts did.

-CRA’s consulting team, led by Alan Friedman and Elahd Toam, supported five experts who prepared reports and provided oral testimony on issues related to the determination of arm’s-length interest rates on the intercompany debt, including analyzing the financial position and creditworthiness of the borrowing subsidiaries, estimating applicable credit ratings, and estimating arm’s-length interest rates for the debt that had been issued.
+CRA’s consulting team supported five experts who prepared reports and provided oral testimony on issues related to the determination of arm’s-length interest rates on the intercompany debt, including analyzing the financial position and creditworthiness of the borrowing subsidiaries, estimating applicable credit ratings, and estimating arm’s-length interest rates for the debt that had been issued.